ryanburda/trail_marker.nvim/README.md

 ## What are Trail Markers
 Trail markers highlight specific points in your code.
-Multiple trail markers make a trail.
+Multiple markers make a trail.
 Trail markers are meant to be traversed in order to guide you down a specific code path.
 Multiple trails can exist per project and trails are always persisted through restarts, allowing you to go on your favorite hikes again and again.

 Trail markers differ from [marks](https://neovim.io/doc/user/motion.html#mark-motions) in that you don't assign them a letter.
 An ordered relationship is fundamental to the way trail markers are designed to be used.
-These aren't marks, they're something slightly different.
+With trail markers you don't need to remember how you named your marks.

 The [jumplist](https://neovim.io/doc/user/motion.html#jump-motions) is the closest parallel to trail markers.
 Think of trail markers as a more intentional jumplist that only populates when you tell it.
 No more smashing `<C-o>` to get where you need to go.

-Trail markers function as a hybrid of marks and the jumplist.
+Trail markers are a hybrid of marks and the jumplist.

 ## Installation